 Guerrilla research is primarily known as an alternative research methodology for teams that need to gather user insight, but have minimal budget.
 However, its value relies on its fast turnaround.

 Despite its name, guerrilla research can provide reliable results if the approach is planned rigorously and the implementation is systematic and consistent.
-However, due to the in uence of misleading expressions like ‘just do it’ and ‘quick and dirty’, more often than not we see designers and researchers applying it incorrectly.
+However, misleading expressions like ‘just do it’ and ‘quick and dirty’, mean that more often than not we see designers and researchers applying it incorrectly.

-In this article, we’ll show you the bene ts of guerrilla research, highlight when it is appropriate to apply, and equip you with eight rules of thumb to follow when conducting guerrilla research.
+In this article, we’ll show you the benefits of guerrilla research, highlight when it is appropriate to apply, and equip you with eight rules of thumb to follow when conducting guerrilla research.

 We hope that from following these recommendations you will have a better understanding of the value of this approach and have learnt how you can make the most of it.

 Why should you do Guerrilla Research?

 Guerrilla Research allows teams to test and gather insights from users in an agile and iterative way without lengthy previous planning.